 Prudential's Retirement Campaign

 Addressing those issues is where Prudential started the campaign.
-Rather than overwhelming the audience with facts and figures that would either scare them or put them to sleep, Prudential spoke to them in relatable terms.
+Rather than overwhelming the audience with facts and figures that would either scare them or put them to sleep, Prudential spoke to them in relatable terms through their content and marketing strategy.

 Unlike typical financial services advertising, they didn’t go for a celebrity voice with sufficient gravitas like Tommy Lee Jones or Morgan Freeman.
 The face of Prudential’s retirement effort is social psychologist and Harvard professor Daniel Gilbert, who in the first commercial asked, “How old is the oldest person you have known?”
 Then he had people put stickers on a wall to visually graph how many people live much longer than the “official retirement age” of 65.
 (When that standard was set the average life expectancy was 61, today it’s about 79.
 You do the math.).